sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 #### Risk of exposure of classified information

 - **Inadvertent sharing** - lack of policy awareness, a specific form of human error
-- **Accidental sharing** - also human error (usually being unaware that they shared – for example, saving a file to cloud without realizing it, or saving something to cloud they thought was unclassified but was not)
+- **Accidental sharing** - also human error (usually being unaware that they shared or posting something they thought was unclassified but was not)
-- **Deliberate sharing** - knowing the policy and doing it anyways (either they decide to manage the risk, or they don’t care)
+- **Deliberate sharing** - knowing the policy and doing it anyways (either they decide to manage the risk, or they don't care)

 #### Network Performance